Contact

 • Recycle it.
 Cooking oil can be recycled into soap, bio-fuel, cosmetics and stockfeed, and biodiesel.
 Brevard County Solid Waste Management Department provides used vegetable oil recycling drop off locations at two of our three Household Hazardous Waste Collection Centers: Central Disposal Facility at 2250 Adamson Road, Cocoa, and Sarno Road Landfill at 3379 Sarno Road, Melbourne.
 Any Type of liquid, vegetable-based oil qualifies.
 This includes peanut, corn, canola, olive, sunflower, safflower, rapeseed, etc. This program is available to Brevard County residents only.
 For more information, visit https://www.brevardfl.gov/solidwaste/householdhazardouswaste

 • Never pour oil and grease down the drain or toilet bowl, and avoid using hot water to wash the grease away.
-“If you have small amounts of kitchen grease (such as lard, shortening or tallow) which you cannot avoid going down the drain, then use cold water so that it solidifies and is less likely to stick to the pipes,” advises Earth911
+“If you have small amounts of kitchen grease (such as lard, shortening or tallow) which you cannot avoid going down the drain, then use cold water so that it solidifies and is less likely to stick to the pipes,” advises Madison County

 Why it is important to properly dispose of used oil